LinkedInLearning/laravel-testing-101-2515081/README.md

     client_id
     project_id

+User can be related to client, task

+user types :
+    admin
+    client

 #Features to implement
 Here's the list of Roadmap features you need to try to implement in your code: